When you mentally feel like crap and you know you should be feeling on top of the world

 If this happens to you, it means you won't have enough functional cells in your body to carry around essential happy chemicals that you need to feel happy, functional and effective in life.

 So your motivation is affected.
 Your energy levels take a hit.
 Your sense of enjoyment is completely destroyed.
-And your ability to have fun and do things you want diminishes.
+Negative thinking increases as your ability to have fun and do things you want diminishes.

 Now, the biggest problem with this phase is that depression never announces its arrival.